 As a condition precedent to Parallel Operation, Operator agrees to the following:

+[General comment – clarify why a condition precendent to parallel operation would not also include completion of the Interconnection Facilities pursuant to the Interconnect Agreement and achievement of the Energization Date]

 Prior to interconnecting Operator’s Plant to the Company Electric System, Company shall specifically request that Operator submit for Company’s review such equipment specifications, design drawings, protection arrangements, relay settings and test reports as is reasonably necessary for the Company to determine whether Operator’s Plant, as designed, will meet all applicable requirements set forth in this Agreement.
 Company must complete its review of such information within a reasonable period of time after Company has requested and received such information from Operator but no later than thirty (30) days after such receipt.
-If, upon review of such information, the Company reasonably determines that changes or additions to Operator’s Plant or the Company Electric System are necessary to comply with the requirements set forth in this Agreement or are required for safe Parallel Operation, Operator agrees to make such changes or additions to the design of Operator’s Plant, at Operator’s expense, and if applicable, reimburse Company for any costs Company incurs to modify the Company Electric System in accordance with FERC policy at the time the modifications are made, so long as such changes, additions, and modifications are required by Good Utility Practice and are necessary for the safe, reliable operation of the Plant and the Company Electric System.
-Notwithstanding the foregoing sentence, Operator shall not be responsible for the costs Company incurs to modify the Company Electric System to the extent that (a) such modifications are required as a result of Company’s negligence or intentional misconduct or the negligence or intentional misconduct of any third party acting on Company’s behalf, or (b) such modifications are made to any facility for which the cost of designing, engineering, procuring, constructing and installing is not the responsibility of Operator under the terms and provisions of this Agreement or the Interconnection Agreement.
+If, upon review of such information, changes or additions to Operator’s Plant or the Company Electric System are necessary to comply with the requirements set forth in this Agreement or are required in accordance with Good Utility Practice for safe Parallel Operation, Operator agrees to make such changes or additions to the design of Operator’s Plant, at Operator’s expense, and if applicable, reimburse Company for any reasonable costs Company incurs to modify the Company Electric System in accordance with FERC policy at the time the modifications are made, so long as such changes, additions, and modifications are required by Good Utility Practice and are necessary for the safe, reliable operation of the Plant and the Company Electric System; provided, however, that the costs associated with any such changes shall be subject to the review and prior approval of OperatorNotwithstanding the foregoing sentence, Operator shall not be responsible for the costs Company incurs to modify the Company Electric System to the extent that (a) such modifications are required as a result of Company’s negligence or intentional misconduct or the negligence or intentional misconduct of any third party acting on Company’s behalf, or (b) such modifications are made to any facility for which the cost of designing, engineering, procuring, constructing and installing is not the responsibility of Operator under the terms and provisions of this Agreement or the Interconnection Agreement.
 Company’s review of such specifications, design drawings, protection arrangements and relay settings shall not be construed as confirming or endorsing the design nor as any warranty of safety, durability or reliability of the Operator’s Plant.

 Operator shall properly test all generators and Protection and Control Devices located at the Plant in accordance with the requirements of this Agreement and submit to Company test reports verifying that the same are capable of operating within the manufacturer specifications and meet the latest ANSI or NEMA standards, as applicable.
 Operator shall also provide Company with reasonable notice prior to such generator and Protection and Control Device testing and allow Company the opportunity to witness such tests.